iangaunt/iangaunt/README.md

 Hi!
 I'm Ian.

-I've been developing for about 5 years now.
+I've been developing for about 6 years now.
 Currently, I'm specializing in web development, particularly in front-end, alongside Lua and Java.
+I'm also learning data structures and algorithms on the side.

 <br>`THINGS I DO SOMETIMES:`
 ###### in order of how good I am at them
 * Lua / Luau (Roact, Rojo)